 - Nominee’s CV (10 pages)

-- Three original signed letters of support
+- Three original signed letters of support from experts in the field

 - A maximum of six support items (max 4 pages each) from sources other than the nominee; newspaper or magazine articles, press releases, etc.